-The absolutely beautiful 2018 Pig Book is now out, detailing extensive misuse of taxpayer money for the most recent fiscal year.
+The beautiful 2018 Pig Book is now out, detailing the extensive misuse of taxpayer money for the most recent fiscal year.

 The “2018 Congressional Pig Book” is a historically annual compilation of the misappropriation of budget funds by the government.
 It is completed by CAGW: Citizens Against Government Waste.

 Specifically, it looks at line-items in appropriations that designate tax dollars for a specific purpose in circumvention of established budgetary procedures.